DanWahlin/Angular-ASPNET-Core-CustomersService/README.md

 # Note

-A version of this project that uses the Angular CLI and the latest version of Angular can be found here:
+THIS PROJECT IS DEPRECATED and no longer maintained.
+A newer version of the project that uses the Angular CLI and the latest version of Angular can be found here:

 https://github.com/DanWahlin/AngularCLI-ASPNET-Core-CustomersService